cs230-stanford/website-2018-winter/_posts/2018-02-01-project-code-examples.md

 - documented and plenty of code / tutorials online
 - built for large-scale deployment and used by a lot of companies
 - has some very useful tools like Tensorboard for visualization (though you can also use [Tensorboard with PyTorch](https://github.com/lanpa/tensorboard-pytorch))
-- but some ramp-up time is needed to understand some of the concepts (session, graph, variable scope, etc.) -- *(reason why we have a starter code that takes care of these subtleties)*
+- but some ramp-up time is needed to understand some of the concepts (session, graph, variable scope, etc.) -- *(reason why we have a these code examples that take care of these subtleties)*
 - transparent use of the GPU
 - can be harder to debug